 From pretty plates to pastel pieces, these Easter table settings are all the inspo you need for a lovely spring feast.

-Everyone likes to know what they’re eating…and what better (or cuter) way to describe your dishes than hand-printed menus?
+Everyone likes to know what they’re eating…and what better (or cuter) way to describe your Easter dinner dishes than hand-printed menus?
 Place one at each guest’s plate and choose your words wisely.
 For example, green beans become fresh haricot verts and bread becomes crusty sourdough.
 The more descriptive, the better.
-Check out these Easter dinner ideas for your menu.

 Get more inspiration from Hey Wedding Lady.